Harry Delmar Fadden

-Harry Delmar Fadden (September 17, 1882 – February 2, 1955) was a sailor in the United States Navy who received the United States military's highest award for bravery, the Medal of Honor.
+Harry Delmar Fadden (September 17, 1882 – February 2, 1955) (a.k.a.
+Henry Delmar Fadden) was a sailor in the United States Navy who received the United States military's highest award for bravery, the Medal of Honor.

 When he was nine Fadden traveled alone for 2000 miles to be with his father after his parents divorced.
 He later joined the U.S Navy and before turning 18 had fought in three wars and received the Medal of Honor for saving a shipmate from drowning.

 Early life

 Fadden was born in The Dalles, Oregon September 17, 1882, but moved with his mother to Chicago, Illinois at an early age after his parents divorced.
 At age nine, he traveled 2000 miles by himself to live with his father in Sumas, Washington.
 His father had been a drummer boy during the Civil War.

 Military service

 In 1898, Fadden joined the U.S. Navy and before his 18th birthday had served in the Spanish–American War, Philippine–American War, and Boxer Rebellion.
 While in the Navy, Fadden's commanding officers noticed that he wanted to read and encouraged him to learn how.